kenliu/typepad-dl/README.md

     ```bash
     python 02_posts.py "https://blawg.typepad.com/blawg/" --debug
     ```
-2.  **A progress bar will appear.** The script will now download the HTML for every post and any media files or assets (CSS, JS, images) it finds inside that post.
+2.  **A progress bar will appear.** The script will now download the HTML for every post and any media files (images, PDFs, etc.) it finds inside that post.

 When it's done, you will have a `posts` folder with your full blog archive.

+### Step 3: Prepare Media for WordPress

+This step uses `03_prepare_media.py` to get all your downloaded files ready for WordPress.

+1.  **Run the script** from your terminal.
+It doesn't need any arguments.
+    ```bash
+    python 03_prepare_media.py
+    ```
+2.  **The script will find all your media** (images, documents, etc.) from the `posts` folder.
+It gets rid of duplicates, gives them clean names, and copies them into a new folder called `wordpress_export/typepad_media`.

+### Step 4: Create the WordPress Import File

+This is the final step to create the `.xml` file for WordPress.

+1.  **Run the script** with your blog's original URL and a title.
+    ```bash
+    python 04_create_wordpress_file.py --blog_url "https://blawg.typepad.com/blawg/" --blog_title "My Awesome Blog"
+    ```
+2.  **This script reads every post,** cleans up the HTML, and updates all the image links to work on your new WordPress site.
+It then creates a single `import.xml` file in the `wordpress_export` folder.

+### Step 5: Import to WordPress\! 🎉

+You're ready to move your content into WordPress.

+1. Using an FTP client or your web host's file manager, **upload the `typepad_media` folder** into your WordPress site's `wp-content/uploads/` directory.
+2. Log in to your WordPress admin dashboard.
+Go to **Tools -\> Import**.
+3. Find "WordPress" at the bottom and click **"Install Now"** if you haven't already, then **"Run Importer"**.
+4. Upload the `import.xml` file you created in Step 4.
+5. Follow the on-screen instructions.
+When you're done, go to **Settings -\> Permalinks** and choose the **"Post name"** option.
+This is important for your old links to work\!

 -----